AIAUSA/goaia-home/_content/partnerships/global-missions-south-africa.md

     block: panel
     title: Summer Project
     text: |-
-      Spend two weeks in Kingston helping Athletes in Action grow existing campus ministries in Jamaica.
+      Join us in Jamaica this May at Moorlands Camp in Spur Tree and in Kingston.

-      **Dates:** May 18 - June 1
+      **Dates:** May 16-29
     learnmore: "/opportunity/jamaica"
     learnmoretext: Learn More
     ctalink: https://my.athletesinaction.org/Applications/Tour/Extreme-Challenge-Jamaica/default.aspx